barrust/mediawiki/README.rst

     :target: https://opensource.org/licenses/MIT/
     :alt: License

-**mediawiki** is a python wrapper for the MediaWiki API.
+**mediawiki** is a python wrapper and parser for the MediaWiki API.
 The goal is to allow users to quickly and efficiently pull data from the MediaWiki site of their choice instead of worrying about dealing directly with the API.
 As such, it does not force the use of a particular MediaWiki site.
 It defaults to `Wikipedia <http://www.wikipedia.org>`__ but other MediaWiki sites can also be used.